yehia67/documentation/iota-basics/0.1/concepts/bundles-and-transactions.md

 Input transactions withdraw IOTA tokens from addresses.

-Bundles can contain multiple input transactions, and each one must include a valid signature.
+Bundles can contain multiple input transactions, and each one must include a valid [signature](../concepts/addresses-and-signatures.md).
 The length of the signature depends on the [security level](../references/security-levels.md) of the address.
 If the security level of the address is greater than 1, the signature is too large to fit in one transaction and must be fragmented across zero-value output transactions.

 :::danger:
 [Addresses must not be withdrawn from more than once](../concepts/addresses-and-signatures.md#address-reuse).
-Therefore, input transactions must withdraw all IOTA tokens from an address even if the sender does not want to transfer all of them to the recipient.
+As a result, input transactions must withdraw all IOTA tokens from an address even if the sender does not want to transfer all of them to the recipient.
 The remaining IOTA tokens can be deposited into a remainder address (usually the sender's address) in an output transaction.
 :::

 ### Output transaction